travigd/documentation/introduction/index.md

 ## Writing Events to an Event Stream

 Event Store operates on a concept of Event Streams, and the first operation we will look at is how to write to a stream.
-These are partition points in the system <!-- What does this mean? -->.
 If you are Event Sourcing a domain model a stream equates to an aggregate function.
 Event Store can handle hundreds of millions of streams, create as many as you need.

 To begin, open a text editor, copy and paste the following event definition, and save it as _event.txt_.